PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 # Kubernetes Agent

 The Kubernetes Agent is an agent designed to interact directly with a Kubernetes API server to run workflows as jobs on a Kubernetes cluster.
-This agent is intended to be deployed to a cluster where it uses in-cluster communication to create jobs however it can also run by accessing whichever cluster is currently active in a kubeconfig.
+This agent is intended to be deployed to a cluster where it uses in-cluster communication to create jobs; however it can also run by accessing whichever cluster is currently active in a kubeconfig.

 ### Requirements